For a braces friendly barbecue, follow these tips. Includes a delicious and braces friendly shrimp recipe to try at your next cookout.

 Some barbecue favorites can make it difficult to clean your teeth and braces at best, and at worst can cause damage that will potentially add extra time and expense to your orthodontic treatment.

-Today we’re sharing some tips (as well as a braces friendly recipe) to help minimize your risks and keep the focus on the fun during your family cookouts this summer.
+Today we’re sharing some tips for a braces friendly barbecue (plus a braces friendly recipe) to help minimize your risks and keep the focus on the fun during your family cookouts this summer.

 TIP 1 Avoid hard, tough, sticky and chewy foods